Last update 20.10.2020 (Use of university premises, use of protective masks and instructions for organizing teaching)

 Recovery plan from the exceptional situation

 See the University recovery plan from the Coronavirus situation at the University of Helsinki -page.
-Second phase of recovery started at the Faculty on 8th June and is estimated to go on until 16th August.

 Use of university premises